Configure a Replit App

 Now that you have an idea of the default configurations of the .replit

-file use the next sections to understand how to configure basic and advanced settings for your Repl.
+file use the next sections to understand how to configure basic and advanced settings for your Replit App.

 Configuring basic settings